btcrooks/Scriptlets/README.md

 # Scriptlets
-Various scripts to get the job done
+Various scripts for ordinary and not so ordinary tasks.

 ### Usage
 Each language comes with instructions and examples for implementation.